isaacvock/EZbakR_Isoforms_and_NMD_scripts/README.md

 # EZbakR_Isoforms_and_NMD_scripts
 Scripts to accompany paper describing transcript isoform stability analyses.
+Deposition of all scripts and data in progress.

 [EZbakR repo link](https://github.com/isaacvock/EZbakR)